 The above image of Change Advanced Power Settings Dialog Box shows you what you can do for enhancing battery life while at the same time, speeding up your computer.
 Once you are on the Advanced Properties dialog box, you just need to change settings under two sections: a) Hard Disks, and b) Sleep Settings.

 Most of us set up the computer to sleep for the whole night.
 I do not recommend this for two reasons.
 First and foremost is that you never know if a storm drops by and sends heavy voltage to ruin your computer if you are sleeping.
-You may be using ‘fuse’ but then, the voltage can also pass through the Ethernet cable or phone cable.
+You may be using a ‘fuse’ but then, the voltage can also pass through the Ethernet cable or phone cable.

 Likewise, if you are away from the computer for, say 15 minutes, why keep other components running?
-Put it to sleep either manually, while leaving the machine or set up the power plan to put the computer to sleep after 15 minutes.
+Put it to sleep either manually, while leaving the machine, or set up the power plan to put the computer to sleep after 15 minutes.
 Many other devices – including audio peripherals – get rest that way.
 And if you are not sure if you would return early, set it to hibernate after 30 minutes or so.
-That way, it will store RAM contents to Hard Disk and shut down.
+That way, it will store RAM contents on Hard Disk and shut down.

 This means all your computer components are getting rest until you come back and press the power button.
-You won’t lose any data as it was written to hard disk before computer hibernated.
+You won’t lose any data as it was written to a hard disk before the computer hibernated.
 For those who don’t know the difference, unlike shutdown and restart, hibernate resumes from where you left it.
 That not only saves power but also gives rest to components when you are not using it.

 Tips To Increase Lifespan of Laptop